 Curious about Birding?
-Birder, Sally Johnson, will introduce you to the world of our avian neighbors by way of the Dixon Meadow Preserve at Erdenheim farm.
-Sally will give a brief overview on her experiences, identification and best times of avian sightings.
+Birder, Ruth Pfieffer, owner of Birding with Ruth, will introduce you to the world of our avian neighbors by way of the Dixon Meadow Preserve at Erdenheim farm.
+Ruth will give a brief overview on her experiences, identification and best times of avian sightings.
 The group will then take a walk to the Preserve for a hands-on guide to birding.
 Bring your binoculars!

 Join Rick Collier as participants are given an overview as to “Why” and “How” the 14-acre natural area known as the Dixon Meadow Preserve came to be.
 The evening is an educational walk through the refuge focused on the various native habitats ranging from open water to dry up-land meadows, the importance of the preserve to birds and other wildlife, and the management of storm water for reduced flooding.

 Be inspired by the Dixon Meadow Preserve to paint en plein air with Stefanie Lieberman, an award winning landscape and graduate of the Pennsylvania Academy of the Fine Arts.
 Learn how to capture the colors and light of a morning in June and various approaches to working on-site to compose and complete plein air paintings.

 One Class: $50 ($45 Woodmere Members)

 Rain Date June 9